Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Comparison to competitors:

-All plans include phone support via callback, but wait times can be longer on Simple and Plus plans during peak periods.
-Premium plan users get priority access and a dedicated customer success manager.
-For time-sensitive payroll issues, plan ahead or consider Premium if immediate phone access is critical.
+All plans include chat and callback support during business hours.
+Premium plan users get priority access and a dedicated service advisor.
+For time-sensitive payroll issues, plan ahead or consider Premium if faster access is critical.

 When Support Matters Most